zhigang-yao/group-projects/docs/mf/index.md

 # Overview

 The manifold fitting problem aims to reconstruct a smooth manifold estimator from noisy data points embedded in the high dimensional ambient space.
+Implementations of manifold algorithms in Matlab and Python are available on Github: :material-arrow-right: <a href="https://github.com/zhigang-yao/manifold-fitting" class="btn-href">:simple-github:</a>

-Detailed description and discussion can be found in the following papers:
+Detailed description and discussion can be found in papers: :material-arrow-right:
 <a href="https://arxiv.org/abs/1909.10228" class="btn-href">yx</a>
 <a href="https://arxiv.org/abs/2304.07680" class="btn-href">ysl</a>
+To cite: :material-arrow-down:

 ```
 @article{yao2019manifold,